Over and Over (Hot Chip song)

-"Over and Over" is the first single from English synthpop band Hot Chip's second studio album, The Warning.
+"Over and Over" is the first single from English synth-pop band Hot Chip's second studio album, The Warning.
 It was released twice in the UK in 2006 – first reaching number 32 in March and peaking at number 27 in October.

 Music video

 The music video, directed by Nima Nourizadeh, features the band members in what appears to be a heavily special effects-laden production, effects which are rarely seen in the video, instead having the band members performing in a stylized green screen stage, with several bored-looking assistants in green bodysuits holding props (at one point, in an attempt to recreate a bicycle ride, moving trees around to create an illusion of movement).
 The video was preloaded on all first generation Zune 30 devices.

 Artwork

 The cover art, designed by Wallzo and Owen Clarke, uses the same pattern present in many of the other releases from The Warning.